Offline Recording with Auto-Resume

 There's no limit to how many recordings you can queue, but available disk space is the practical constraint.
 On a device with 1 GB of free space, you can store roughly 200-500 one-minute recordings before needing to process or free space.

 Result: you capture 15 ideas during a 2-hour train ride with spotty connectivity.
-When you reach WiFi, AICHE processes all 15 recordings in 45 seconds, giving you 15 polished text notes ready to use.
+When you reach WiFi, AICHE processes all 15 recordings in roughly 45 seconds, giving you 15 polished text notes ready to use.